 If you are into planners, you are probably a to-do list enthusiast as well.
-These are some of my tips on how I stay on top of my to do lists
+These are some of my tips on how I stay on top of my to-do lists and get things done.

 Types of Lists To Use

-I have a Master To Do List, Weekly To Do Lists and a daily To Do Lists that I use in my weekly planner.
+I have a Master To-Do List, Monthly To-Do, Weekly To-Do Lists and a Daily To-Do Lists that I use in my weekly planner.

 Finally, the daily to-do’s, every night, I write down 3-5 things that I MUST get done for the next day.
 You can also do this the morning of.
-These things are usually just daily chores like laundry, cleaning the bathroom, etc. Sometimes I take one or two things from my weekly to do list and write them in my daily to do list.
-You can organize this by morning-day-night, by sections like home, work, kids, shcool etc. or by urgency level – from highest to lowest priority.
+These things are usually just daily chores like laundry, cleaning the bathroom, etc. Sometimes I take one or two things from my weekly to-do list and write them in my daily to-do list.
+You can organize this by morning-day-night, by sections like home, work, kids, school etc. or by urgency level – from highest to lowest priority.

 “Failing to Plan is Planning to Fail”

-The key to mastering your to do lists is to just write down your top must do tasks.
+The key to mastering your to-do lists is to just write down your top must-do tasks.
 Rethink your priorities.
-If you have a list with way too many things to do, it can become overwhelming and you may not get any of it done.You have to be realistic with the time you have and write down tasks that you know you can do.
+If you have a list with way too many things to do, it can become overwhelming and you may not get any of it have to be realistic with the time you have and write down tasks that you know you can do.

 But don’t get mad at yourself if you don’t finish a few things on your list,